 The Finno-Ugrian Society provides two annual scholarships and a variable amount of thesis awards.
 Information on current scholarships and awards can be found on this page and on our Facebook and Instagram pages.
 Also take a look at the guideline for grant applicants.

-The final decision on the recipient(s) of the scholarship will be announced at the general meeting of the Finno-Ugrian Society and on the Society’s Facebook page on November 17, 2023.
+The final decision on the recipient/s of the scholarships will be announced in the general meeting of the Finno-Ugrian Society and on the Facebook page of the Finno-Ugrian Society on May 16, 2025.

 General information on the scholarships and awards